 7.4.7 To apply the above rule (7.4.6), the Jury members must give their decision on each lift using coloured cards.
-Jury members adjudicate the lift once the lifter has replaced the barbell on the competition platform.
+Jury members adjudicate the lift once The Athlete has replaced the barbell on the competition platform.
 (See TCRR 3.3.6) Jury members must not influence or attempt to influence the decision of the other Jury members.

-7.4.8 The Jury is not a Jury of appeal; there is no appeal against the Jury's decision.

-7.4.9 The Jury has the power to recommend sanctions against a Lifter/Coach for displaying misconduct within the Field of Play.
-The Competition Director is responsible for determining and executing sanctions.

-7.4.10 Throughout the course of the competition, the Jury must monitor and enforce TCRR 6.6.6. (the 20kg rule)

-7.4.11 If a lift is failed because the barbell is not equally loaded, or the platform is damaged or the barbell becomes disarranged during the lift; or there is an incursion or any other external interference, the Jury must grant an additional attempt for the affected lifter.

-7.4.12.
-If the Speaker makes a serious error during the announcement of a lifter's name or the calling order which leads to a No-lift decision the Jury may grant another attempt.
+- 7.4.8 The Jury is not a Jury of appeal; there is no appeal against the Jury's decision. - 7.4.9 The Jury has the power to recommend sanctions against a Athlete/Coach for displaying misconduct within the Field of Play.
+The Competition Director is responsible for determining and executing sanctions. - 7.4.10 Throughout the course of the competition, the Jury must monitor and enforce TCRR 6.6.6. (the 20kg /15kg rule) - 7.4.11 If a lift is failed because the barbell is not equally loaded, or the platform is damaged or the barbell becomes disarranged during the lift; or there is an incursion or any other external interference, the Jury must grant an additional attempt for the affected athlete. - 7.4.12.
+If the Speaker makes a serious error during the announcement of a athlete's name or the calling order which leads to a No-lift decision the Jury may grant another attempt. - 7.4.13.

-7.4.13.
 At all BWL Events, the Competition Director shall appoint an individual to complete a manual Protocol as a back-up document.

 7.5.
-Competition Director

-7.5.1.
-The Competition Director is in control of the progress of the competition and attends to their task inclose cooperation with the Jury and the Technical Controller.
-The duties of the Competition Director are as follows:

-- Assigns Technical Officials into groups / assignments. - Verifies the lists of the Lifters and divide them into groups, if necessary, according to the verified Entry Totals. - Supervises the Drawing of Lots. - Supervises the order of lifting in accordance with the sequence of the competition, including the operation of the Competition Management System and the issue of all BWL official competition documents. - Supervises the registration of new records set throughout the Event. - Monitors and enforces TCRR 6.6.6. - Verifies the final competition Protocol.

-7.6.
 Referees